 - Collaboration with classmates

 - Real-world learning activities and scenarios

 *Early-Bird discounts are available to registrations made more the 45 days before course commencement.
 Not available for ADF, as your rate is already discounted.

-The vendor-neutral CISSP certification is the ideal credential for those with proven deep technical and managerial competence, skills, experience, and credibility to design, engineer, implement, and manage their overall information security program to protect organizations from growing sophisticated attacks.
+The vendor-neutral CISSP certification is the ideal credential for those with proven deep technical and managerial competence, skills, experience, and credibility to design, engineer, implement, and manage their overall information security program to protect organisations from growing sophisticated attacks.